RoyalAnh/nlp-tutorial/README.md

 `nlp-tutorial` is a tutorial of NLP(Natural Language Processing) using **Pytorch**.
 Most of the models in NLP were implemented with less than **100 lines** of code.(except comments or blank lines)

-- [08-14-2020] Old TensorFlow v1 code is archived in [the archive folder](archive).
-For beginner readability, only pytorch version 1.0 or higher is supported.

 ## Curriculum - (Example Purpose)